euske/nlcrypt/README.md

 Options:

  * -c codec ...
-Specifies a Python codec (default: utf-8)
+Specifies a Python codec (default: `utf-8`)
  * -b basedir ...
-Directory for dictionary files (w2g.cdb and g2w.cdb)
+Directory for dictionary files (`w2g.cdb` and `g2w.cdb`)
  * -R ...
 Reverse the direction (decryption).
  * -C ...
 Enables CBC mode.
+It makes the encrypted text even more nonsensical (but probably harder to guess the meaning).